 Are you looking for a new, eco-friendly way to grow your plants?

-Coco coir is a great hydroponic growing medium because it’s made from the husks of coconuts.
+A great hydroponic growing medium made from the husks of coconuts is called coco coir.
 It’s a natural product that helps keep your plants healthy and thriving.

 Learn more about coco coir and how it can benefit your hydroponic garden by reading below!